 It depends on the dog’s personality, upbringing, and how long it takes them to adjust.
 Especially for rescue dogs.
 A rescue dog from a happy, well-adjusted home might be able to change quickly since they have likely been adequately socialized and trained.

-How to Choose a Havenese Rescue in Florida
+How to Choose a Havanese Rescue in Florida

 A group’s credibility can be determined by certain qualities that volunteers, adopters, and rescuers look for.
 For example, a fantastic rescue group has the following attributes: